webscit/fast-context/README.md

 export class MyElement extends FASTElement {
   public logger = new ContextConsumer(this, {
     context: loggerContext,
-    subscribe: true // pass true to get updates if the logger changes });
+    subscribe: true, // pass true to get updates if the logger changes });

   private doThing() {